rorymcginnis1/chat-box/README.md

 ## Description

-Engineered an interactive conversational AI chatbox using nlp techniques.
+Engineered an interactive conversational AI chatbox using nlp techniques from scratch.
 Designed and trained a deep leaning model

 with LSTM architecture for intent classificiation.
 Trained the model to recoginize and interpret user input, enabling